Présentation de l’Initiative Marianne

 • Visits to international institutions and organizations;

-• Exchanges with members of the program's alumni network.
+• Interactions with members of the program's alumni network.

-The association and its partners
+Association and its partners

 Members of the association